 Hometown: Mississauga, Ontario

 What are you looking forward to this academic year?
-I want to participate in even more extracurriculars this year such as hackathons and intramurals!
-I'm also really excited to continue working at the Bernhardt-Walther Lab (BW Lab) on computational vision research.
-I’m also looking forward to competing in the inter-university archery tournament that the Hart House Archery Club participates in :)
+I'm looking forward to my classes — I'm taking a few computer vision courses, an HCI course and a couple of psychology courses.
+I'm also really excited to continue working at the Bernhardt-Walther Lab (BW Lab) on computational vision research, where we're looking at comparing different models to principles of human vision.
+I’m also looking forward to competing in the inter-university archery tournament that the Hart House Archery Club participates in.